davidgasquez/talks/practical-data.md

 ## Motivation

-We focus too much on the 5% of our work.
-Shiny new algorithm or the new set of parameters that improved the accuracy of a Recurrent Neural Network.
+We focus too much on the 5% of the Data Science work.
+That is, the shiny algorithm or the new set of parameters that improved the accuracy of a Recurrent Neural Network by 0.05.
-In an ideal world, that the work of a Data Scientist.
-In the real world, that's the final day of work.
+In an ideal world, that's most of the work of a Data Scientist.
+In the real world, that's a couple of hours.
-Let's dig into the common pitfalls and what's needed to tune these parameters.
+Let's dig into the common pitfalls and what's needed to go from nothing to tuning model parameters.

 ## Outline